 sound volume is determined by the sound pressure p and expressed as sound pressure level Lp in dB.

 Note: The sound intensity is a sound energy quantity.
-Membranes (diaphragms) of microphones and our
+Membranes (diaphragms) of microphones and our eardrums are moved by sound pressure deviations, that is a sound field quantity.

-Sound Level Comparison Chart and the Factor
+Sound Level Comparison Chart and the Ratios

-Table of sound level dependence and the change of the respective factor to subjective
+Table of sound level dependence and the change of the respective ratio to subjective volume (loudness), objective sound pressure (voltage), and sound intensity (acoustic power).

 How many decibels (dB) level change is double, half, or four times as loud?

-Factor means "how many times" or "how much" ...
+Ratio means "how many times" or "how much" ...
 Doubling of loudness.

 Level